 Bishop’s “Big Backyard” has some of the best birdwatching trails in the High Sierra.
 Even Bishop City Park and canals are known as top birder haunts.

-The difference between birding and birdwatching is how dedicated you are to the activity.
+The difference between birding and birdwatching is your dedication to the activity.
 Birders are competitive.
 Some drop everything if they hear about a rare species in a region and drive hours to see it.

 Whether you’re a birder or birdwatcher, Bishop is a migratory route in the spring and fall and a year-round home for many others.

-Some of the birds of Bishop include Red-Winged Blackbirds in Mono Lake, Egrets at Owens Lake, or the majestic Great Blue Herons along the canal in Bishop.
+Some of the birds of Bishop include Red-Winged Blackbirds in Mono Lake, Egrets at Owens Lake, and the majestic Great Blue Herons along the canal in Bishop.

 2. Spend a Day at Ancient Bristlecone Pine Forest